-In reality, our view is that opportunities M&A processes may exhibit should be viewed more than simply situational profits and as aligned with uncertain level of risks and returns.
+In reality, our view is that opportunities M&A processes may exhibit should be viewed more than simply situational profits, as aligned with uncertain level of risks, returns.
 These opportunities should lie in the process of transforming firms into ones that could grasp exception opportunities in change:

 "A change in industry structure offers exceptional opportunities, highly visible and quite predictable to outsiders.
 But the insiders perceive these same changes primarily as threats.
-The outsiders who innovate can thus become a major factor in an important industry or area quite fast and at a relatively low risk".
+The outsiders who innovate can thus become a major factor in an important industry or area quite fast, and at relatively low risk."

-(Drucker, 1986, pp. 81)
+(Drucker, 1986, pp.81)

-But in reality, Vietnam's emerging economy has been different.
-A large number of M&A attempts were committed by domestic firms to make immediate exit with substantial upfront financial payoffs, including paid-in capital surplus and to get out of economic uncertainties amid the awakening storms of highly uncertain economic globalization.
+But the reality in Vietnam's emerging economy has been different.
+A large number of M&A attempts were committed by domestic firms to make immediate exit with substantial upfront financial payoffs, including paid-in capital surplus, and to get out of economic uncertainties amid the awakening storms of highly uncertain economic globalization.

-4.2.2 The State, Society and Implications for Economic Policy controlling state assets is in the hand of non-owner senior managers.
-But much of this part of discussion is devoted to entrepreneurship as a pillar of the national economy of Vietnam, towards the answer for a question "How and in what conditions, M&A could be useful for the development of local entrepreneurship?"
+4.2.2.
+The State, Society, and Implications for Economic Policy

+As we have seen before, the problem in M&A pursuit taken on by state-run conglomerates has had deep roots in the agency problem, where the right of controlling state assets is in the hand of non-owner senior managers.
+But, much of this part of discussion is devoted to entrepreneurship as a pillar of the national economy of Vietnam, towards the answer for a question "How and in what conditions, M&A could be useful for the development of local entrepreneurship?"